Few things are worse than getting put up in a grungy, beat-up, or dated hotel room in Las Vegas.

 With that in mind, I wanted to highlight which Las Vegas hotels have recently invested in room renovations to bring their inventory up to date.

 There are also situations where hotels have refurbished only a portion of their rooms.
-I’ll be sure to point out what room type, or tower, has received recent renovation work.
+I’ll be sure to point out what room type, or tower, has been the recent recipient of work.

-Paris: In May of 2023, Caesars Entertainment announced that Paris will absorb Bally’s former Jubilee Tower.
+Paris: In May of 2023, Caesars Entertainment announced that Paris would absorb Bally’s former Jubilee Tower and reimagine it as the Versailles Tower.

-Aside from the new tower, all of Paris’ remaining 2,900 guestrooms were recently renovated in two batches that culminated in 2016 and 2019.
+Aside from the new tower, all of Paris’ remaining 2,900 guestrooms were also renovated in two batches that culminated in 2016 and 2019.

 I recently stayed in one of Paris’ Burgundy rooms and was very pleased with the condition of the room.

-Wynn: Wrapping up in June of 2022, Wynn has maintained its status as the most luxurious hotel in Las Vegas with a $200 million renovation project that touched all 2,674 rooms in the tower.
+Wynn: Completed in June of 2022, Wynn has maintained its status as the most luxurious hotel in Las Vegas with a $200 million renovation project that touched all 2,674 rooms in the tower.

-Designed by Todd-Avery Lenahan, the redesigned guestrooms are intended to have a more residential feel and offer upgraded furniture, lighting, and artwork.
+Designed by Todd-Avery Lenahan, the redesigned guestrooms have a residential feel and have upgraded furniture, lighting, and artwork.

-New York New York: A $63 million renovation project kicked off in August of 2022 which will touch 1,830 rooms and 155 suites.
+New York New York: A $63 million renovation project kicked off in August 2022, which touched 1,830 rooms and 155 suites.

-Design elements inspired by New York City like exposed brick walls and pops of “taxicab yellow” and “big apple red” modernize the room product while staying true to the resort’s theme.
+Design elements inspired by New York City, such as a faux brick accent wall and pops of “taxicab yellow” modernize the room while staying true to the resort’s theme.

-I personally stayed at NYNY a few years back and was underwhelmed.
+I stayed at NYNY before this project and was underwhelmed.
 The rooms were dated and felt like 1992.
-This upgrade is sure to draw me back in.

 Bellagio: Bellagio completed a renovation project in 2021 that touched all 2,568 rooms in the resort’s main tower.